Mutual Funds and ETFs: What Are They and Which is the Better Investment For You

 Despite the exponential growth ETFs have made over the past decade, the number of ETFs available pales in comparison to mutual funds.
 TD Ameritrade has more than 4,000 transaction-fee- free mutual funds and only 300 commission-free ETFs.

-- ETFs have a better tax efficiency than mutual fund,
+- ETFs have a better tax efficiency than a mutual fund,

 - ETFs have lower investment minimums because you can purchase by the share rather than a flat dollar amount